UlandSanders/Virtia/README.md

 # Instructions
 Instructions Are Really Simple.
 1. Download Files.
-2. Unzip Them
+2. Unzip Them.
-3. Open Index.HTML
+3. Open Index.HTML.
 Then You Are In And Done.
+* If You See New Releases, Please Use Them Instead Of The Main Reposit.

 # Pictures From Source
 ![](https://cdn.discordapp.com/attachments/779964208019537960/806712159446368266/unknown.png)